elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

 Cancer treatment employs a wide range of data types, such as patients' therapeutic regimens, including surgery techniques, stem cell transplantation, radiotherapy, systemic therapies (e.g., hormone, chemotherapy, immunotherapy and targeted therapies) as well as  imaging data, biomarker assessments, responses to therapies data, clinical trial outcomes, drug efficacy, and adverse reactions.
 Cancer treatment data is commonly associated with further clinical data and patients' information.
 Due to their sensitive nature, the data must be managed following ethical guidelines, data protection laws, and FAIR (Findable, Accessible, Interoperable, and Reusable) principles.

 Although cancer treatment data is crucial for developing personalized medicine approaches, improving patient outcomes and advancing research, comprehensive documentation of cancer treatment data remains limited in cancer registries and public datasets.
 This challenge is often due to data privacy regulations, ethical concerns, and varying reporting standards, which highlight disparities arising from resource limitations, national database structures, and language barriers.
 In addition, while cancer treatment data publication has increased, it remains inconsistent due to the lack of data standardization along with sparse ontologies.
-The increasing use of electronic health records across western countries, along with standardized cancer classification systems (e.g., WHO, ICD, CAP), staging systems (e.g., TNM, AJCC), and pioneering drug (e.g., DRON PDRO) and side effects (e.g., OAE) ontologies, facilitates data collection.
+The increasing use of electronic health records across western countries, along with standardized cancer classification systems (e.g., WHO, ICD, CAP), staging systems (e.g., {% tool "uicc-tnm" %} ), and pioneering drug (e.g., DRON PDRO) and side effects (e.g., OAE) ontologies, facilitates data collection.
 However, clear guidelines for cancer treatment data collection and tools for unified analysis still need to be developed.

 ### Considerations